GoldMinerPulse Blog, March, 2011

 I believe the list of Decisions and Orders as presented below reasonably capture the Mr. Hollands guidance.
 In addition to the list only capturing Decisions and Orders that contain the key word "43-101", I emphasis that the filings in the Routine Business Decisions and Orders subsection are not related to any disclosure misconduct.

-This blog looks at the BCSC's Decisions & Orders filings and attempts to reverse engineer the working policies the commission follows in its review of NI43-101 reports.
+This blog looks at the BCSC's BCSC Decisions and Orders filings (select Enforcement and then Decisions & Orders on the home page menu) and attempts to reverse engineer the working policies the commission follows in its review of NI43-101 reports.
 Specifically, when and for what type of reasons has the BCSC acted in the past.

 On March 10, 2011, a query on the keyword "43-101" returned 111 Decisions and Orders that have been issued by the BCSC since 2004.
 I have broken the search results down into the following classifications and mapped the BCSC Decision and Orders into the best fitting of the following categories (more details for each order are provided in a subsequent sub sections):